Support The World's Smartest Network

 STEM education is more important than ever.
 In our ever-changing, technology-driven world, students must be equipped with the knowledge and skills afforded by STEM learning—problem solving, critical thinking, curiosity, and persistence, among many others.
 STEM expertise is also desperately needed to address the many challenges facing our world, particularly those identified by the UN Sustainable Development Goals.
 Yet in many places throughout the world—in developed and developing countries alike—students lack access to meaningful STEM learning.

-On February 23, 2021, the New York Academy of Sciences hosted a discussion between Chief Learning Officer Hank Nourse and Mmantsetsa Marope, Executive Director of the World Heritage Group.
+On February 23, 2021, The New York Academy of Sciences hosted a discussion between Chief Learning Officer Hank Nourse and Mmantsetsa Marope, Executive Director of the World Heritage Group.
 They explored the impacts of STEM education on individual, national, and global development.

 In this eBriefing, you will learn: